 The President's Council provides oversight of a range of issues that affect the PAU community.
-The Council is composed of the President, the Provost, the Vice-President for Finance, the Dean of Academic Administration and Operations, the Directors of the Academic Programs, the head of the Staff Council, the Chair of the Faculty Senate, and the VP for Student Affairs.
+The Council is composed of the President, the Provost, the Vice-President for Finance, the Dean for Institutional Effectiveness, Analysis, and Planning, the Directors of the Academic Programs, the Chair of the Staff Council, the Chair of the Faculty Senate, and the Director of Student Services.
+CIO currently serves on the Presidents Council.